HassanSajjad-302/Example11/README.md

 This is a sample example that addresses few concerns mentioned in this Email https://lists.isocpp.org/sg15/2023/08/2018.php
-Checked with this commit latest at the time of writing. https://github.com/HassanSajjad-302/HMake/commit/2c14a00a5c6bbd56f862d39fcc6e85f0a3b08a3a
+Checked with and links are from this commit latest at the time of writing. https://github.com/HassanSajjad-302/HMake/commit/2c14a00a5c6bbd56f862d39fcc6e85f0a3b08a3a